 Our goal is to broaden engagement in the Food Issues Census by actively including, welcoming, and amplifying voices that have been previously excluded.

-To address these barriers, we have established the Food Issues Census Inclusion Fund.
+To address these barriers, we established the Food Issues Census Inclusion Fund.
 The fund aims to provide financial and language support to frontline or grassroots organisations, individuals who are non-native English speakers and anyone who may otherwise not be able to engage in the process.
 Click here to find out more.

 “What I find really helpful about the Food Issues Census is the way it gives us a complete picture of what’s going on across the whole movement… a sense of what people think is important, what they’re working on, and what they’re struggling with… together we can design a much better future.” – Kath Dalmeny, Chief Executive of Sustain